sumwale/keepassxc-unlock/README.md

 This requires `gcc`, `make`, and development headers for `glibc`, `glib`, `readline`.
 As an example, for Debian/Ubuntu based systems, these dependencies can be installed with:
-`sudo apt install build-essential libglib2.0-dev libssl-dev` or on Fedora/RHEL based systems with: `sudo dnf install gcc make glib2-devel readline-devel`.
+`sudo apt install build-essential libglib2.0-dev libreadline-dev` or on Fedora/RHEL based systems with: `sudo dnf install gcc make glib2-devel readline-devel`.

 To uninstall, change `install.sh` in the above commands to `uninstall.sh`.